sky-map-team/stardroid/designdocs/ephemeris.md

 # How are the current object positions calculated?

 Some notes on how object positions are calculated in Sky Map.
 The code is old and crusty and was thrown together quite quickly by several folks so a roadmap is useful.
+At this point the code is also half-converted into Kotlin.

 In most cases the problem boils down to calculating the object's Right Ascension and Declination.
-Once Ra and Dec are established and converted into `GeocentricCoordinates` the `AstronomerModel` class calculates the direction of the phone in the same coordinate system and the rendering code takes it from there.
+Once Ra and Dec are established and converted into Geocentric Coordinates (a 3-vector) the `AstronomerModel` class calculates the direction of the phone in the same coordinate system and the rendering code takes it from there.

 ## Useful classes
 ### `Vector3`
-A 3-vector of floats (without any particular semantic meaning). `VectorUtils` provides the usual set of helpers to do mathematical operations on them (cross products etc).
+A 3-vector of floats (without any particular semantic meaning) used to represent directions in various different coordinate frames.

 ### `Matrix33`